vengi-voxel/vengi/src/tools/voxedit/README.md

 * Custom color palettes
 * Reference positions to rotate around or create auto-generated structures at
 * Viewport screenshots
-* Voxelize dae, obj, fbx, ... models
+* Import and voxelize dae, obj, fbx and a lot more formats

 # Controls